Red Dwarf: Novels

 Working together under the name "Grant Naylor", the creators of the series collaboratively wrote two novels.
 The first, Infinity Welcomes Careful Drivers, was published in November 1989, and it incorporates plot lines from several episodes of the show's first two series.
 The second novel, Better Than Life, followed in October 1990, and it is largely based on the second-series episode of the same name.
 Together, the two novels provide expanded backstory and development of the series' principal characters and themes.

 The authors began work on a sequel to Better than Life, called The Last Human, but Rob Grant was drawn away from Red Dwarf by an interest in other projects.
-Still owing Penguin Publishing two more Red Dwarf novels, Grant and Naylor decided to each write an alternative sequel to Better than Life.
-Two completely different sequels were made as a result, each presenting a possible version of the story's continuation.
+Grant and Naylor ultimately ended up writing two different sequels, each presenting a possible version of the story's continuation.
 Last Human, by Doug Naylor, adds Kochanski to the crew and places more emphasis on the science-fiction and plot elements, while Rob Grant's novel Backwards, is more in keeping with the previous two novels, and borrows more extensively from established television stories.

 An omnibus edition of the first two novels was released in 1992, including edits to the original text and extra material such as the original pilot script of the TV series.
 All four novels have been released in audiobook format, the first two read by Chris Barrie, Last Human read by Craig Charles, and Backwards read by author Rob Grant.

 In December 2009, Infinity Welcomes Careful Drivers was released in Germany with the title Roter Zwerg ("Red Dwarf" in German).

+A new prequel novel Red Dwarf: Titan written by Rob Grant and Andrew Marshall was released by Gollancz on 16 July 2026.
+Grant explained that "It's Lister and Rimmer before the accident on shore leave on Titan.
+It's set one universe to the side, so we can have familiar characters but we can do different things with them, because the difficulty was writing something that was going to be original and fresh and using the same characters without breaking the canon."